kyuupichan/ieee754/docs/ieee754.rst

      result is not numerically equal to the original value (i.e. it was not an integer) **and** it is in-range.

+  .. method:: to_string(text_format=None, context=None)

+     Return a Python string, with a hexadecimal significand for finite numbers, that is a representation of the floating point value.
+See :class:`TextFormat` for details on output control via *text_format*.
+All signals are raised as appropriate and zeroes are output with an exponent of :const:`0`.

+  .. method:: to_decimal_string(precision=0, text_format=None, context=None)

+     Return a python string, with a decimal significand for finite numbers, that is a representation of the floating point value.
+See :class:`TextFormat` for details on output control via *text_format*.
+Signals are raised as appropriate and zeroes output with an exponent of :const:`0`.  :exc:`Underflow` and :exc:`Overflow` are not signalled as the output has an unrestricted exponent range.

+     If *precision* is positive, it is the number of significant digits to output which are rounded according to *context*.  :const:`0` returns the floating point number printed in the shortest possible number of digits such that reading the output back with :const:`ROUND_HALF_EVEN` rounding shall give the original floating point number.
+     :const:`-1` outputs as many digits as necessary to give the precise value.

   .. method:: compare(other, context=None)

      Return the operand compared to *other*, returning a :class:`Compare` constant.